 eXtremeDB is a DBMS that supports both on-disk and in-memory databases.
 There are multiple editions of eXtremeDB that support time-series data, high availability, distributed databases, and SQL and NonSQL APIs.

-eXtremeDB/rt is a COTS hard real-time database management system that meets the fundamental requirements of determinism and temporal consistency of data. eXtremeDB/rt works together with the RTOS to ensure that tasks complete within their CPU budgets and transaction deadlines.
+eXtremeDB/rt is a commercial off-the-shelf HARD REAL-TIME database management system that meets the fundamental requirements of determinism and temporal consistency of data. eXtremeDB/rt works together with the RTOS to ensure that tasks complete within their CPU budgets and transaction deadlines.

 eXtremeDB for High Performance Computing was developed for HPC systems and comes with a library of more than 100 functions for performing statistical analysis of time series data.
 Combine row-based and column-based layouts, in order to best leverage the CPU cache speed, and a pipelining technique where the output of one element is the input of the next.